Neale McDermott

-Neale Terence McDermott (born 8 March 1985 in Newcastle upon Tyne) is an English former footballer who played as a midfielder.
+Neale Terence McDermott (born 8 March 1985) is an English former footballer who played as a midfielder.

 McDermott played in the Football League for Swindon Town, Darlington and Carlisle United.
 He last played for Gateshead in the National League.

 Playing career

 McDermott started his career at Newcastle United.
-As a youth team player, McDermott and his team mates James Beaumont and Ross Gardner lodged a complaint against academy Peter Beardsley and academy director Kenny Wharton accusing the pair of bullying.
+As a youth team player, McDermott and his teammates James Beaumont and Ross Gardner lodged a complaint against academy Peter Beardsley and academy director Kenny Wharton accusing the pair of bullying.
 Wharton and Beardsley were cleared after an inquiry from The FA.
 Gardner and Beaumount left the club shortly after to join Nottingham Forest while McDermott joined Fulham on the January transfer deadline day in 2003.
 While at Fulham, McDermott had two loan spells at Swindon Town and Darlington.